nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 ![key-pair-paris2.png](key-pair-paris2.png)

 By following these steps, we will demonstrate the impact of a network split on a distributed, cross-region NoSQL database.
+But before that we will test our cross region connection with a simple chat app with no coding involved.

 #### VPC in Region London

-From the console, visit the VPC Dashboard and create a new VPC named 'my-vpc-london-2' with the IPv4 CIDR block 172.32.0.0/16.
+From AWS the console, visit the VPC Dashboard and create a new VPC named 'my-vpc-london-2' with the IPv4 CIDR block 172.32.0.0/16.

 Next, we need to add subnets for the various availability zones and attach an internet gateway, linking these to a new routing table.